 Billing and Collection

 Considering all of the above, it’s easy to understand why web-based SaaS are prime targets for telcos to reap and sow the benefits as resellers.
 That’s why there are already many telcos selling digital signage in some markets.
-Next week, in part two we’ll examine the specific case for the marriage between digital signage and telcos.
+Digital signage for call centers and telecommunication signs are a big thing and an important growth opportunity.
+Next week, in part two we’ll examine the specific case for the marriage between digital signage and telcos signs.
 And we’ll look at why some consider it a goldmine of opportunity for both parties.